View an exhibition walk-through with David Lynch HERE.

-In 1967 as an advanced painting student at the Pennsylvania Academy of the Fine Arts in Philadelphia (PAFA), David Lynch made a hybrid work of art that brought together painting, sculpture, sound, film, and installation.
+In 1967 as an advanced painting student at the Pennsylvania Academy of the Fine Arts (PAFA) in Philadelphia, David Lynch made a hybrid work of art that brought together painting, sculpture, sound, film, and installation.
 Six Men Getting Sick (1967) expanded Lynch’s practice and opened him up to the possibilities of filmmaking.
 He went on to become internationally renowned as a film director but never stopped working as a visual artist.
 Lynch has maintained a devoted studio practice, developing a parallel body of painting, prints, photography, and drawing that deserves to be better known.
 In many ways his identity as an American artist brings together all aspects of his creative life into a unified field of subjects and concerns.